tm-26/Enhancing-stock-price-prediction-models-by-using-concept-drift-detectors/readme.txt

 This code is for the paper "Enhancing stock price prediction models by using concept drift detectors"

-The detector.py file found in the Concept Drift Detector folder tests the HDDMa concept drift detector.
+The detector.py file found in the Concept Drift Detectors folder tests the HDDMa concept drift detector.
 To make use of this file python 3.7.7 (or a more recent version) needs to be installed with the following libraries: mathplotlib >= 3.3.1 pandas >= 1.1.0